Ermysted's Grammar School

 Ermysted's Grammar School is an 11-18 boys' voluntary aided grammar school in Skipton, North Yorkshire, England.

 It was founded by Peter Toller in the 15th century and is the seventh oldest state school in Britain.
 The first official record of the school was seen in Peter Toller's will in 1492; the school records its establishment as the same year, though its history could possibly be dated to 1468.
 The school operates a house system.
 The four houses — Toller, Ermysted, Petyt, and Hartley — are named after key figures in the school's history; when the school operated a boarding house, its boarders were members of School House.

 There are 840 currently enrolled students.
 The Sixth Form is formed from boys graduating Key Stage 4, as well as 20 additional boys.
 The current headmaster is Michael Evans; his predecessor, Graham Hamilton, retired at the end of the 2015-2016 school year.

 History

 Establishment

 In 1492, Peter Toller's will confirmed he had already founded a school in his chantry of St Nicholas in the parish church; the school takes this as its founding date.
 In 1548, Edward VI's government took over all chantry lands.
-William Ermysted re-founded the school with new lands and moved it to the bottom of Shortbank Road.
+William Ermysted re-founded the school with new lands and moved it to what is now the Old Grammar School at the bottom of Shortbank Road.
 In 1707 and 1719, the wills of Old Boys William and Sylvester Petyt made bequests to the school, and enabled the foundation of the Petyt Library and Petyt Trust.
 The Leeds and Liverpool Canal reached Skipton in 1773, partly built on EGS land.